tnfe/limu/README.md

 loop: 200, native avg spend 0.915 ms
 ```

-## about limu
-limu is an immutable js library based on shallow copy on read and tag modification on write.
-Based on this mechanism, it is more friendly to debugging.
+As limu is an immutable js library based on shallow copy on read and mark modified on write.
+Based on this mechanism, so it is more friendly to debugging.
 You can copy the following code to the console experience

 For example, first visit [unpkg](https://unpkg.com/), right-click to open the console, and then paste the following code to load js
 ```ts